 You’ve been dreaming of your trip for months, planning it for years, and you step off the plane with a mix of excitement and trepidation about what lies ahead.

 Will the language barrier be a problem?
 How can I absorb the most Italian culture without standing out as a tourist?
 How do you avoid getting taken advantage of?

-While we can’t help you learn Italian, we can help you avoid some of the classic pitfalls of tourists in Italy.
-From what shoes you shouldn’t wear to when you should (and shouldn’t) bag the fruit, here are the top tips of what not to do in Italy.
+While we can’t help you learn Italian, we can help you avoid the classic pitfalls of tourists in Italy.
+From what shoes you shouldn’t wear to when you should (and shouldn’t) bag the fruit, here are the top tips of what not to do when traveling in Italy.

 Flip Flops Are A No-Go